skills/hello-github-actions/README.md

 _You've now got a fully functioning workflow! :smile:_

-Your new action will run any time a new commit is created or pushed to the remote repository.
-Since you just created a commit, the workflow should have been triggered.
+Your new action will run any time a pull request has been opened.

 **Seeing your _action_ in action**: The status of your action is shown in a pull request before you merge, look for **All checks have passed** when you try out the steps below.
 You can also view them from the **Actions** tab in your repository.
 From there, you will see all the actions that have run, and you can click on each action to view details and access log files.